almukhabarat/bingo_game_elderly/docs/documentatie/Raspberry_Pi.md

 On normal situation, http daemon run as some user and group, www-data on debian (raspbian).
 Standard html files are stored on /var/www/, owned by root:root, with permissive permission, all can read, but only root can write.
 To ordinary user write to /var/www need to takeover it.
-Supposed the use is pi. sudo chown -R pi:www-data /var/www
+Supposed the use is pi.

+`sudo chown -R ti3groep:www-data /var/www`

 Also, need to set user and group permission: sudo chmod u+rxw,g+rx-w,o-rwx /var/www